eXpServer/expserver.github.io/docs/guides/resources/coding-conventions.md

 We will have two types of headers files in eXpServer

-- `xps.h`: This acts as the global header file, containing constants, other header includes, declarations etc. that are used across all modules in the project. `xps.h` will be included in all other files in the project
+- `xps.h`: This acts as the global header file, containing constants, other header includes, declarations etc. that are used across all modules in the project. `xps.h` will be included in all other files in the project.
 - `xps_<module>.h`: Each module in the project will have its own header file, such as `xps_listener.h` and `xps_connection.h`.
 These module-specific header files will contain struct definitions, function prototypes etc. related to the respective modules.
 To make these declarations globally available, we will include the module's header file in `xps.h`.

 ::: tip NOTE